The mirror of every artist is his own work, and the search for himself creates the need for expression.

 The subtlety and sensitivity of approaching this issue are great and not really negotiable.

-The song about that particular scene, Stoner Rock, that is, it got quite a lot of response from the band’s fans.
+The song about that particular scene, Stoner Rock, that is, got quite a lot of response from the band’s fans.

 Especially in the first few presentations of the album, people embraced the song and even mentioned the issue.